fogus/spiel/kartenspiel/unnamed/README.md

  * suits are ranked
    - same seq/set of higher suit wins
  * dragons are wild for same color, bombs, higher suit than flowers
+   - 6 wilds are available
+   - Can only play one lower or higher wild-type than opponent
+   -
  * flowers are wild except for dragons
  * bombs are:
    - circle/triangle dragons